Course - Geographic Information Systems, Basic Course - TBA4240

 Learning methods and activities

-Lectures and exercises.
-Use of GIS software for analysis and presentation of geographic information.
+Up to 5 interactive collections, up to 10 practice guides and up to 10 online learning modules.
+Use of GIS software packages for analysis and presentation of geographic information.

 Compulsory assignments